When it comes to companies that offer work at home jobs, a lot of us rely on their BBB ratings to determine their trustworthiness.

 A straightforward survey site that allows you to take surveys towards rewards points and sweepstakes entries.

-The points can go towards cash or gift cards, or you can just keep taking surveys for a chance at the sweepstakes.
+The points can go towards cash or free gift cards, or you can just keep taking surveys for a chance at the sweepstakes.

 It’s a simple, easy way to do surveys for rewards.

-Since Swagbucks is so big, you probably have the most variety of tasks to do here of all the task sites on the list.
-In addition to that, they still maintain a solid BBB rating despite being such a massive company – a very good sign.
+They still maintain a solid BBB rating despite being such a massive company – a very good sign.

 This isn’t a traditional money-making site like many others on this list are, but if you do a lot of online shopping, you’d be crazy not to use this site.